FL661401

 Blacks.
 He had just eaten a hearty break-

-fast of mutton gobs & damper.
+fast of mutton jobs & damper.
 He noticed

 a little hole in a tree, had with him a small

 such as they use.
-This he pushed in the hole
+This he [thrusts, crossed out] pushed into the hole

 Notes and Questions